TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 Once charging has completed, all four indicator LEDs light solidly.

+> [!NOTE]
+> I2C-enabled breakout boards, like the [PB01](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/pb0a/), use the status LED connectors as *I2C* interface.
+These boards use additional helper ICs to drive a WS2812 RGB LED which typically pulsates in changing color, indicating the charging state.

 A new charging cycle is initiated automatically once the battery voltage drops below *4.1V*.

-> [!NOTE]
+### "Dead" Batteries
-> When a battery has accidentally been *deeply discharged* (i.e. by keeping it in storage for too long so that normal self-discharge could cause a voltage drop below *2.8V*), it can no longer absorb the normal amount of energy.
-Charging such a battery with a normal charge current would convert the excess energy into heat and might cause a fire or explosion.
-The *recovery charge mode* is taking this into account.
-Whether or not it will be successful in recovering such a battery is not certain.
-However, if the battery isn't fully charged after a maximum of 24 hours, the charging cycle is aborted.
+When a battery has accidentally been *deeply discharged* (i.e. by keeping it in storage for too long so that normal self-discharge could cause a voltage drop below *2.8V*), it can no longer absorb the normal amount of energy.

+That's why many chargers refuse to charge such batteries at all.
+Charging such a battery with normal charging rates would convert the excess energy into heat and can subsequently easily cause a fire or explosion.

+*IP5306* can deal with over-discharged batteries.
+When the battery voltage is too low for normal charging, its *recovery charge mode* reduces the charging rate and charges in intervals.

+This is not guaranteed to work of course, it is just a best effort.
+If the battery was damaged beyond recovery, *IP5306* aborts the *recovery charge mode* after 24 hours.

 ## Supplying Power

-The chip includes a robust and efficient boost converter capable of supplying *5V* at up to *2A*.
-It is equipped with *over-current* and *short circuit* protection mechanisms.
+*IP5306* has a robust and efficient boost converter.
+It boosts the battery voltage to *5V* at up to *2A*.
+The boost converter is equipped with *over-current* and *short circuit* protection.

 <img src="images/ip5306_overview2_t.png" width="100%" height="100%" />